espitiaandres/penguin/README.md

 # Documentation

-Documentation of `penguin_py` can be found here: https://github.com/espitiaandres/penguin/blob/master/README.md
+Documentation of `penguin-py` can be found here: https://github.com/espitiaandres/penguin/blob/master/README.md

 <a name="bugs_requests"/>

 # Bugs/Requests

-If you find any bugs or have any suggestions to `penguin_py`, submit them in the issues tab in the Github repo.
+If you find any bugs or have any suggestions to `penguin-py`, submit them in the issues tab in the Github repo.
 This can be found here: https://github.com/espitiaandres/penguin/issues

 <a name="license"/>

 # License

-Distributed under the terms of the MIT license, `penguin_py` is free and open source software.
+Distributed under the terms of the MIT license, `penguin-py` is free and open source software.